East African Community Scholarships 2026-27 (Fully Funded)

 Official Website

-For the most accurate and updated information regarding participating universities and specific course codes, please refer to the Inter-University Council for East Africa (IUCEA) portal.
+For the most accurate and current information — participating universities, specific course codes, downloadable forms, and submission details — go straight to the Inter-University Council for East Africa (IUCEA) official portal.
+That’s your definitive source for everything related to this scholarship.

 Official Application Link